Bayer Leverkusen travel to Manchester, having lost only two matches in all competitions since Kasper Hjulmand took charge in September.

 Hjulmand's man management skills are ticking all the boxes, while his philosophy of dominating possession and winning the ball back quickly - a not too disimilar approach to Guardiola's - has the current crop purring.

-While Bayer perhaps do not pack the same star power as City, their collective strengths alongside the individual quality at their disposal makes them capable of taking points off the very best in the business.
+Leverkusen's collective strengths, alongside the individual quality at their disposal, makes them capable of taking points off the very best in the business.

-Another positive showing - Bayer have won nine and drawn three of 14 competitive games, losing only two - would propel them right back into contention for qualification to the knockout rounds.
+And another positive showing - Bayer have won nine and drawn three of 14 competitive games, losing only two - would propel them right into contention for qualification to the knockout rounds.